Name resolution

 - Serving a SOCKS proxy on each hosts

-by setting .[]hosts.writeEtcHosts
+by setting .[]hosts.writeEtcHosts to true.

 See Docker and Kubernetes examples.